OpenCyphal-Garage/libcyphal/docs/design/readme.md

     //
     // The hidden implementation object stores the transfer-ID counter.
 This means that destruction of the last publisher
     // on a given subject-ID causes the transfer-ID state to be lost.
 If seen practical, it can be easily avoided by
-    // moving the transfer-ID counters into a separate PMR-aware dynamic container keyed by the port-ID, like
+    // moving the transfer-ID counters into a separate PMR-aware dynamic container (subject-ID -> transfer-ID), like
     // std::unordered_map<std::uint16_t, std::uint64_t>.
     template <typename Message>
     [[nodiscard]] std::expected<Publisher<Message>, Error> makePublisher(const std::uint16_t subject_id);